pyston/pyston_v1/docs/REFCOUNTING.md

 Invariant: all paths through a function should leave each variable with 0 net refs.
 (This includes paths out via exceptions.)

+Special cases:
+- Most exception-related functions steal refs.
+If you throw an exception in C code (via `throw [ExcInfo] e`), it consumes the refs.

 ## Refcounting in the rewriter, baseline jit, and llvm jit

 ## Debugging